hatmer/twistedListServ/README.md

 # twistedListServ
-Listserv is to a twistedListserv like spaghetti is to a mouthful of toilet paper
+Listserv is to a twistedListserv like spaghetti is to a mouthful of toilet paper.

 Listserv POC.
 Send an email to a target to decieve him/her into believing that he/she is part of a mailing list.